anilrai01/Sport-Site-Mobile-Responsive/README.md

 # Sport-Site-Mobile-Responsive
-This is the mobile responsive version of previous Site that I designed
+This is the mobile responsive version of previous Site that I designed using Media Query